eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Rationale: This is necessary to support Use Case A and B.

+#### Requirement

+A Wallet Unit SHALL be able to perform the actions specified in the above two requirements independently of whether the interaction with the Relying Party is initiated on the same device as the Wallet Unit or on a device different from the Wallet Unit.

+> Rationale: Both cross device and same-device flows must be possible.

 ##### Requirement

 A Wallet Unit SHALL allow the User to register multiple pseudonym values at a given Relying Party.